In certain parts of the Island, it seems as if nature has gone haywire, and our human habitat is being overrun. We’re talking turkeys here.

 Although it’s hard to find any hard evidence, the flock of wild turkeys seems to have grown over the last few years.
-It’s unclear why, but the town’s animal control officer, Beau Payne, said linking the decline of the fox — the turkey’s natural predator — population on the Island might be a reason why there are turkey traffic jams nearly every day at the corners of Jaspa and Midway roads.
+It’s unclear why, but one of the town’s animal control officers, Beau Payne, said linking the decline of the fox population — the turkey’s natural predator — on the Island might be a reason why there are turkey traffic jams nearly every day at the corners of Jaspa and Midway roads.

-But “might” is the operative word, Mr. Payne cautioned, adding that, “all animal populations are dynamic, fluctuating with the availability of resources and the presence of predators, among other factors.
+But “might” is the operative word, Officer Payne cautioned, adding that “all animal populations are dynamic, fluctuating with the availability of resources and the presence of predators, among other factors.
 It would be irresponsible to assume — or let others assume — any one factor was singularly responsible for a population change without scientific verification.”

-Another method to keep the birds from roosting on your porch or strutting around your patio is fencing, but that might not be too effective either, Mr. Payne said.
-Even though these comedians of the avian world look clumsy, they can fly, so hopping a fence is easy.
+Even though these comedians of the avian world look clumsy, they can fly, so hopping a fence is no problem.
 When they take wing they’re as graceful as any bird, sometimes reaching speeds up to 50 miles an hour.

-There have been no reports of anyone “having any negative personal interactions, such as an attack,” Mr. Payne said.
-He advises that Islanders should treat turkeys the same as any wildlife: “Observe and enjoy, but do not interact unless absolutely necessary.”
+Officer Payne advised Islanders to treat turkeys the same as any wildlife: “Observe and enjoy, but do not interact unless absolutely necessary.”

 If you’ve ever been close to a wild turkey (and what Islander hasn’t), the first impression is how magnificently ugly they are, with the heads of space aliens and those dangling red wattles.
 Rare birds, they’re most content being earthbound, strutting around with the could-care-less attitude of bored aristocrats.